corgibytes/styleguide/content-style-guide/02-voice-and-tone.html.md

 layout: article
 ---

 One way we write empowering content is by being aware of our voice and our tone.
-This section explains the difference between voice and tone, and lays out the elements of each as they apply to MailChimp.
-To learn more about how we adapt our tone for different situations, check out our [Voice and Tone guide](http://voiceandtone.com/).
+This section explains the difference between voice and tone, and lays out the elements of each as they apply to Corgibytes.

 What’s the difference between voice and tone?
 Think of it this way: You have the same voice all the time, but your tone changes.
 You might use one tone when you're out to dinner with your closest friends, and a different tone when you're in a meeting with your boss.

 Your tone also changes depending on the emotional state of the person you’re addressing.
 You wouldn’t want to use the same tone of voice with someone who’s scared or upset as you would with someone who’s laughing.

-The same is true for MailChimp.
+The same is true for Corgibytes.
 Our voice doesn’t change much from day to day, but our tone changes all the time.

 ## Voice

-MailChimp’s voice is human.
+Corgibytes’s voice is human.
 It’s familiar, friendly, and straightforward.
-Our priority is explaining our products and helping our users get their work done so they can get on with their lives.
+The world of software is incredibly confusing and complex.
+We set ourselves apart by making our content clear and helping our users get their work done so they can get on with their lives.
 We want to educate people without patronizing or confusing them.

 One way to think of our voice is to compare what it is to what it isn’t.
-MailChimp’s voice is:
+Corgibytes’s voice is:

 * Fun but not silly
 * Confident but not cocky